Louis-Aime/Milesian-calendar-VBA/README.md

 # Milesian-calendar-VBA
 Excel VBA functions for Milesian calendar computations

-Copyright (c) Miletus, Louis-Aimé de Fouquières, 2017-2018
+Copyright (c) Miletus, Louis-Aimé de Fouquières, 2017-2019

 MIT licence applies

 MAC OS users:
-1. This package only works on versions of Excel that handle VBA, i.e. from 2013 on.
+1. This package only works on versions of Excel that handle VBA, i.e. from 2011 (or 2013 ?) on.
-1. Check date conversion starting from 1904 if you use this epoch.
-Package might work from 2 January 1904 only.
+1. Date conversion starting from 1904 is handled, but calling Milesian functions from VBA packages might not work with this option.

 ## Installation
 1. Create a new Excel file, save as "Excel file with macros".